Thai city copes with sorrowful fallout from mass shooting

 The assailant "got out of the car and fired into the window.
 At that, I ducked down and didn't do anything until I felt that car hit something.
 It hit a tree."

-When the teen was asked what happened to his mother, Nachote shook his head.
+When the teenager was asked what happened to his mother, Nachote shook his head.
 Another man explained that she had died.

 "I don't want to lose him like this," Nuttawut Kanchanamethi said.
 "This is too sudden.
 We had plans for him, growing up.
 That's all.
 We didn't impose any expectations on him."